 This type of Huntington’s disease is less common.
 Symptoms usually start to appear in childhood or adolescence.
 Early-onset Huntington’s disease causes mental, emotional, and physical changes, such as:

 A defect in a single gene causes Huntington’s disease.
 It’s considered an autosomal dominant disorder.
 This means that one copy of the abnormal gene is enough to cause the disease.
 If one of your parents has this genetic defect, you have a 50 percent chance of inheriting it.
 You can also pass it on to your children.

-The genetic mutation responsible for Huntington’s is different from many other mutations.
+The genetic mutation responsible for Huntington’s disease is different from many other mutations.
 There isn’t a substitution or a missing section in the gene.
 Instead, there is a copying error.
 An area within the gene is copied too many times.
 The number of repeated copies tends to increase with each generation.

-A neurologist will do tests to check:
+A neurologist will do tests to check your:

 If you’ve had seizures, you may need an electroencephalogram (EEG).
 This test measures the electrical activity in your brain.